calypsoriebe/Milestone-Proj1/README.md

 ## Inspo and how to play

-I was inspired by my favorites games (pokemon) to make a pixelated web browser game.\
-The game will start with you picking ~~your starting _tomo-mon_, and picking~~ your character.\
-From there you will walk around the wild and find encounters. \
-~~Once in an encounter you will battle other _tomo-mons_.~~\
-~~The goal is to fight as many as you can before getting knocked out.~~ \
-~~Everytime you win a battle your stats will go up a little, and after and x amount of wins you should get healed.~~\
-Above was my _original_ idea for the game.
-I have since decided to make it a more chill indie pixel like game where you go around the town you start in,\
+I originally found my inspiration for my game in some of my favorite games, pokemon and stardew valley.\
+ I knew I wanted to make a pixelated simple game, and I wanted to be able to maybe catch pokemon or do something around a cute village (like in stardew).
+In the end I came up with my _Tomo-mon_ adventure game!\
-and you find clues to help you find your _tomo-mon_ friend.
+ The point of this game is for you to walk around the neighborhood following clues to help you find new cute friends!

 ---